ejeschke/ginga/doc/manual/plugins.rst

-Note that regardless of which method is chosen for the zoom algorithm, the zoom can be controlled by holding down Ctrl (coarse) or Shift (fine) while scrolling to constrain the zoom rate.
+Note that regardless of which method is chosen for the zoom algorithm, the zoom can be controlled by holding down Ctrl (coarse) or Shift (fine) while scrolling to constrain the zoom rate (assuming the default mouse bindings).

 The `Stretch XY` control can be used to stretch one of the axes (X or
 Y) relative to the other.
 Select an axis with this control and roll the